Mgazul/Mgazul/README.md

 - :star: I'm working on a project called [**Mohist**](https://github.com/Mohist-Community/Mohist)
   - This project is a combination of Forge + Spigot/Paper API to make Minecraft plugins and mods working together.

+### What are you currently doing?

+- Work hard to make money to pay off nearly 30,000 RMB (4600+ USD) in debt

 ### What i'm using to code ?

 <img align="left" alt="Java" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/java/java.png" />